id

 What is salary sacrifice?

-It’s when you exchange part of your salary so your employer can pay into your workplace pension.
+It’s when you exchange part of your salary, in return for an additional employer payment into your workplace pension.
 It means both you and your employer will pay less National Insurance.
 In most cases, you should be a little better off with this option.
 Salary sacrifice reduces your salary and may affect other benefits, transactions and borrowing levels that are based on your salary.

 What is auto-enrolment?